edsdk/flmngr-server-php/README.md

 Use Flmngr file manager to upload and manage files and images on your website.
 Works great together with [ImgPen](https://imgpen.com) which adds feature to edit images right from file manager.

+Can be a standalone file manager (React/Angular/etc. or custom JavaScript or TypeScript integrations) or work together with CKEditor 4, CKEditor 5, [N1ED](https://n1ed.com) or any other JS components.

 ## Install